j-bockover/fullstack_spiderman/README.md

 - Run npm install inside the cloned directory to install all dependencies
 - Run npm start to start the Express server
 - Use a browser to access the app at the port for localhost
+- Note that the media page requires API keys to get data from third-party APIs, so clones will not see all contents

 ### Tutorials We Used